vishnusankar/MachineLearning_Classifier/README.md

 # MachineLearning_Classifier
 I tried these binary classification algorithms to find out which one is best.
+### I need some suggestion from experts about is there way to improve any of these algorithms performance for this dataset.

 ## Algorithms & Confusion Matrix's Correct Prediction